Nicki Minaj’s Feud With Remy Ma Pays Off With ‘No Frauds’ Success

-If Nicki Minaj has to thank anyone for her “No Frauds” success and her albums climbing in the sales charts, then it’s her long-time Remy Ma feud.
+If Nicki Minaj has to thank anyone for her “No Frauds” success and her albums climbing on the charts, then it’s Remy Ma.

+It’s been more than a week since Nicki Minaj dropped her Remy Ma diss song “No Frauds” that serves as a response to Ma’s “ShETHER,” which was released more than two weeks ago and has been taken down by Universal.

 Nicki Minaj joins Drake for first live performance of Remy Ma diss "No Frauds" https://t.co/iaAEJHGYQv pic.twitter.com/gX8ShqJxC7